jocon15/StockBench/README.md

 1. First, you need to get your own API keys from [Alpaca Markets](https://alpaca.markets/).

 2. Add them as [Environment Variables](https://github.com/jocon15/StockBench/wiki/Environment-Variables).

+3. Restart your PC to enable the [Environment Variables](https://github.com/jocon15/StockBench/wiki/Environment-Variables).

 3. Run `pip install .` in the StockBench repository.